ge49nuk/ML-portfolio/3D_Object_detection_and_Captioning/README.md

-# Joint Architecture for VG and DC
+# Joint Architecture for Visual Grounding and Dense Captioning
 This repository is implementing a transformer that learns a joint representation of 3D objects and text descriptions in order to solve the tasks of **visual grounding (VG)** and **dense captioning (DC)**.
 It was implemented by my team partner Zhihao Liang and myself.

 The tasks of VG and DC can be described as follows: